-We all know that some of the best ways to look after our mental and physical health involve exercising, eating healthy food, and keeping our minds busy and purposeful.
+We all know that some of the best ways to look after our mental and physical health involve exercising, eating healthily, and keeping our minds busy and purposeful.
 But staying motivated to do these things can sometimes be tricky.

-If you’ve been struggling to get up and go recently or stay on top of your wellbeing, we hope the following eight tips will help you find or boost your motivation.
+If you’ve been struggling to get up and go recently or stay on top of your wellbeing, we hope the following eight tips will help you boost, or find, your motivation.

 1. Focus on the positives and celebrate the little things